 Motyl is particularly interested in the methodologies and theories undergirding historical practice.
 Her article, “Re-Embodying History’s ‘Lady’: Women’s History, Materiality and Public Space in Early Twentieth-Century Vienna” (Gender & History, March 2021), discusses and demonstrates a new theoretical and methodological approach to women’s history by focusing on embodiment.
 In draws on the “material turn” in feminist theory to demonstrate how, by calling attention to the vocabulary of embodiment and practicing historical imagination, an embodied women’s history can be put into practice.

 Motyl is currently working on a second project, which explores the history of the dandy of fin de siècle Central Europe, specifically the Habsburg Empire and successor states.
 She is presenting her initial research on the Viennese dandy, the Gigerl, at the Association for Slavic, Eastern European, and Eurasian Studies Annual Convention in November 2023.

-Motyl received her B.A. from Barnard College and her Ph.D. with distinction from the University of Chicago.
-Before joining the faculty at Temple in 2018, Motyl served as a Max Weber Fellow at the European University Institute near Florence, Italy.
+Motyl received her B.A. from Barnard College, Columbia University and her Ph.D. with distinction from the University of Chicago.
+Before joining the faculty at Temple in 2018, Motyl was the recipient of a Max Weber Fellowship at the European University Institute near Florence, Italy.